shamciar/TBS_GoDot/README.md

+# Godot 2D Turn-Based Strategy
+Remaking of 2D Fire Emblem games in Godot.
+I am using this project to implement mechanics present in other games, such as class changing, dismounting, skills, and combat arts

+## Current Fork

+Found this project and decided to fork it due to moving over to Godot.
+I plan on adding in additional features present in newer games.
+While I do not intend on updating the main repository per se, I am not opposed to doing so should the original programmers desire.

+### Goals
+1. Code cleanup, potential refactoring
+2. Class database
+3. Item database
+4. Unit database
+5. Weapon ranks
+6. Class promotion/changing
+7. Mounting/Dismounting
+8. Update UI to match GBA UI
+9. Combat Arts
+10. Skills

+### Known Bugs
+1. Empty event queue

+# Original Repo Information

-# Fire Emblem GoDot
+## Fire Emblem GoDot

 This is a clone of the GameBoy Advance Fire Emblem games written for Godot.
 This is purely for educational purposes to learn how to code using A* algorithms, building UIs and creating simple artificial intelligence.

-## Installation
+### Installation
 Download/pull the code locally and scan the project using GoDot.
 Simply hit run after

-## How you can help
+### How you can help
 Take a look at any of the bugs below or anything in the to do list.
 If you wish to collaborate, send me a message.

-## To do list
+### To do list
 1. ~~Finish movement algorithm optimized algorithm~~
 2. Implement enemies -> Aggresive and Passive AI working with ranged attacks as well, Tweek unit selection slightly and add in healers, patrol guards and random (for monsters)
 3. ~~Implement statistics -> Complete~~